antoniocaporrini/ciphron/README.md

 **Introspection for your code.**

+> Ciphron is a play on “C interpreter” and “phronesis” (ancient Greek for practical wisdom).
+> The logo, which recalls Sigmund Freud, hints at the idea of interpreting—just as Freud interpreted dreams, Ciphron interprets your C-style commands in real time.

 ## 🚀 What is Ciphron?

 Ciphron is a tiny C-style REPL (Read-Eval-Print Loop) that lets you declare variables, print values, and introspect types right from your terminal.
 Inspired by C syntax, it’s a playground for anyone curious about interpreters.